Hiking Footwear

 Pro: Super comfy, the Keen footbed is outstanding.
 Toe bumper, good grip.

-We bought Keens Newport H2 (Women’s) and Keen Newport H2 Sandal (Men’s) for a tropical trip in 2006 and have been wearing them all summer ever since.
+We bought Keens Newport H2 (Women’s) and Keen Newport H2 Sandal (Men’s) for a tropical trip in 2006, but like them so much these are our all-around summer kicks.

-In 2017 we finally decided that maybe we should get new ones for casual use when the soles wore down and started to separate, and now only use the first pair for kayaking (fixed with Shoe Glue).
+In 2017 we finally decided that maybe we should get new ones for casual use (shown above) when the soles started to separate, and now only use that first pair for kayaking (fixed with Shoe Glue …because we truly use our gear until it disintegrates!).

 Pro: Comfy out of the box, fit cradles your feet, breathable, toe protection.